baileyheit/Spotify_DataScience/proposal/proposal.md

 a higher adjusted R^2 value for multiple predictors can help us determine this.

+R^2 value for liveness as a predictor of popularity:

+    ## [1] 0.04126875

+R^2 value for energy as a predictor of popularity:

+    ## [1] 0.07709083

+From the r-squared values, we can see that energy is a better predictor of popularity compared with liveness.
+However, variation in energy only accounts for 7.7% of the variability in song popularity score.

 In addition to looking at individual songs, we intend to group songs by genres or playlists.
 After grouping, we will explore the difference in popularity means/medians within certain genres.
 For example, if the